hypertrack/quickstart-ios/README.md

 We use Publishable Key to identify your devices.
 To get one:
 1. Go to the [Signup page](https://dashboard.hypertrack.com/signup).
 Enter your email address and password.
 2. Open the verification link sent to your email.
-3. Open the [Keys page](https://dashboard.hypertrack.com/account/keys), where you can copy your Publishable Key.
+3. Open the [Setup page](https://dashboard.hypertrack.com/setup), where you can copy your Publishable Key.

 ![Signup flow](Images/Signup_flow.png)